IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-2a-using.md

   title: Wordcount sample app
 ---

-Using the Streams Runner requires being accessable to the Beam application when it is executed.
-Additionally, you need to select a mode informing the runner what it should do with the Beam application.
-Lastly, like with any Beam pipeline, you will need to specify any custom or additionaly runner parameters.
+To use IBM® Streams Runner for Apache Beam,  you must enable Streams Runner to make it accessible to the Beam application when it is executed.
+Additionally, you must select a context that tells the runner how to build and submit the Beam application.
+Lastly, as with any Beam pipeline, you must specify any custom or additional runner parameters.

-## Enable the Streams Runner
+## Enabling Streams Runner
-To allow Apache Beam 2.0 applications to utilize the Streams Runner, you must:
+To allow Apache Beam 2.0 applications to use Streams Runner, you must use the following parameters when you submit the application:
-1. Include the `com.ibm.streams.beam.translation.jar` located at `$STREAMS_BEAM_TOOLKIT/lib` in your Java classpath.
+1. Include the `com.ibm.streams.beam.translation.jar` file that is located at `$STREAMS_BEAM_TOOLKIT/lib` in your Java class path.
 2. Specify the Beam pipeline parameter `--runner=StreamsRunner`.

-## Select the Streams Context
+## Selecting the Streams context

-Once the Streams Runner is accessible to your application, you must decide what mode you want the runner to perform.
-The Streams Runner has three modes (called contexts) and each has its own set of prerequisities and setup.
-The three contexts are `STREAMING_ANALYTICS_SERVICE`, `DISTRIBUTED`, and `BUNDLE` and should be specified by using the `--contextType` parameter.
+After Streams Runner is accessible to your application, you must decide in which context you want to build and submit your application.
+Streams Runner has three contexts, and each has its own set of prerequisites and setup requirements.
+The three contexts are `STREAMING_ANALYTICS_SERVICE`, `DISTRIBUTED`, and `BUNDLE` and are  specified by using the `--contextType` parameter.

-### The `STREAMING_ANALYTICS_SERVICE` Context (Recommended)
+### The `STREAMING_ANALYTICS_SERVICE` context
-Build and submit applications to a Streaming Analytics service on IBM Bluemix
+Use this context to build and submit an application to a Streaming Analytics service on IBM Bluemix. `STREAMING_ANALYTICS_SERVICE` is the default context type.

+Tip: This context is the simplest to use because it doesn't require you to install and configure Streams software; you can use the Streaming Analytics service, which includes the latest features and patches, that you created before you downloaded the Streams Runner toolkit.

 #### Prerequisites
-1. Started Streaming Analytics service
+- A running Streaming Analytics service.
-2. Streaming Analytics service credentials file
+- A Streaming Analytics service credentials file.
-3. STREAMS_INSTALL environment variable is unset
+- The `STREAMS_INSTALL` environment variable is unset.

 #### Overview
-By default, the Streams Runner will use `STREAMING_ANALYTICS_SERVICE` as the context type and is recommended since you already created a service in order to download the runner.

-This mode does *NOT* require that an IBM Streams installation be accessible on your system.

-In order to authenticate and select the Streaming Analytics service to submit to, the file location to the [Bluemix credentials file](../beamrunner-2-install/#creating-a-credentials-file-for-your-streaming-analytics-service) needs to specified using the `--vcapServices` parameter or `VCAP_SERVICES` environment variable and the specific service name specified using the `--serviceName` parameter or `STREAMING_ANALYTICS_SERVICE_NAME` environment variable.
+To authenticate and select the Streaming Analytics service to submit to, you must specify the following information:

+- The location of the [Bluemix credentials file](../beamrunner-2-install/#creating-a-credentials-file-for-your-streaming-analytics-service).
+Use the `--vcapServices` parameter or `VCAP_SERVICES` environment variable.
+- The specific service name.
+Use the `--serviceName` parameter or `STREAMING_ANALYTICS_SERVICE_NAME` environment variable.

-Since the application will be launched on a remote system, the Streams job needs to be aware of your Beam application.
-To include your application and any dependencies it may need, use the `--jarsToStage` option.
-See the [Streams Runner pipeline options](../beamrunner-6-ref/#streams-runner-pipeline-options) for more details.
-NOTE: While fat/uber jars may be convenient to reduce the amount of jars to stage, doing so will increase the size of the archive and affect upload and build times.
+Because the application is launched on a remote system, the Streams job must be aware of your Beam application.
+To include your application and any dependencies, use the `--jarsToStage` option.
+For more information about this option, see [Streams Runner pipeline options](../beamrunner-6-ref/#streams-runner-pipeline-options).

+Note: Fat or uber JAR files can reduce the number of JAR files to stage.
+However, using them increases the size of the archive and affects upload and build times.

 #### Example

+This example submits `MyBeamApplication` to the `my-service-name` Streaming Analytics service on Bluemix.

-The following example shows `--vcapServices` and `--serviceName` but do not need to be provided if their respective environment variables are set.
-Additionally, the `--contextType` parameter does not need to be set since `STREAMING_ANALYTICS_SERVICE` is the default.
+Note: This example uses the `--vcapServices` and `--serviceName` parameters, but these parameters aren't necessary if their respective environment variables are set.
+Additionally, the `--contextType` parameter can be omitted because `STREAMING_ANALYTICS_SERVICE` is the default.

 ```
 java -cp $STREAMS_BEAM_TOOLKIT/lib/com.ibm.streams.beam.translation.jar:/path/to/myapp.jar \
     namespace.MyBeamApplication \